dwov/IoT_temperature_monitor/README.md

 ### Ubuntu WSL Mosquitto Setup
+This was my way because of logistical difficulties.

 1. **Getting Setup with Ubuntu WSL**
-    - Install WSL by following Microsofts guide linked above.
+    - Install WSL by following Microsofts [this guide](https://learn.microsoft.com/en-us/windows/wsl/install).
 Then Install Ubuntu from [Microsoft Store](https://www.microsoft.com/store/productId/9PDXGNCFSCZV?ocid=pdpshare).
     - Launch Ubuntu and a Termial window should pop-up, promting you to create an admin user.
 When successfull, make sure to update the software package.
     ```shell
     $ sudo apt update -y